millerlogic/cluster-deploy/README.md

 Cluster Directory:
 * ```roles``` - directory similar to the main roles directory, but can contain roles local to the cluster. ```roles``` directory simply defines what are possible roles; a role is not actually used until a host references it.
 * ```config``` - configuration for the cluster.
 See also cluster config.
+* ```config/hosts``` - hosts file which can contain lines with ```<ip-addr> <hostname>```, it lets you keep your hostname definitions in your cluster repo rather than depending on the actual hosts file.
+If you use the hosts role as well, you can get these hosts deployed to the cluster's actual /etc/hosts files.
 * ```hosts``` - directory containing a sub-directory per host in the cluster.
 * ```hosts/<host>``` - the host sub-directory declares which roles are actually used by the host, they are *.sh shell scripts similar to init.d services.
 The scripts can either add new functionality or call into the other roles, such as by calling a script in the ```roles``` directory.
 The scripts are run in alphabetical order, so a numbering scheme can be used when order is important, such as #0010-apt-update.sh and #0020-docker-debian-7.sh.
 A host's sub-directory can also contain further sub-directories if any additional data or configs are needed during deployment.